What is MACRA?

 What is Quality Payment Program (QPP)?

-MACRA created the Quality Payment Program or QPP, an incentive program which permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.
+The Quality Payment Program or QPP permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.

 If it had been implemented as intended, the SGR would have resulted in significant cuts in physician reimbursement.
 To avoid these, Congress had to pass a new law every year since 2003 to offset the decreases by authorizing the current fee schedule and a small increase for inflation.